Temporary duty suspensions and tariff quotas for importing raw materials, components and semi-finished products into the European Community.

 |Entry into force of requested tariff suspensions or quotas||1 January||1 July||1 January|

-Requests to increase the volume of an existing tariff quota can be submitted at any time.
+You can submit a request to increase the volume of an existing tariff quota at any time.

-Your application will be submitted to the European Commission.
-A list of all the requests for each round (tariff codes and description only) will be posted on the European Commission website and on this website.
-The list is also sent to trade associations to check if there is any EU manufacturing of the components for which a duty suspension has been requested.
+The Department for Business, Innovation and Skills will submit your application to the European Commission.
+The list is sent to trade associations to check if there is any EU manufacturing of the components for which a duty suspension has been requested.
 The name of the applicant is not made public nor is any of the information on an application other than the tariff code and description requested.

 Requests are discussed at 3 working group meetings in Brussels (Economic Tariff Questions Group – ETQG).
-The results of each meeting are published on this website.
 We will contact you if we require further information about your request, or if an objection is made.

 If you manufacture goods in the EU for which a duty suspension or quota is being requested or is currently in force, you can have it stopped by submitting a.
 You will have to prove that you currently make the goods in the EU (for example by making a sales offer to the applicant company).
 Price is not a consideration when oppositions are considered.
 Discussions between you and the applicant company should also take place to see if any compromise is possible.
 You will have to provide a sample to the applicant to prove your product can be replaced.